Introduction to Online Control: Simple Control Algorithms

 \begin{enumerate} \item Proportional Control (e.g. Centrifugal Governor): $\uv_t = \alpha_0 \x_t.$ \item Integral Control: $\uv_t = \beta \sum_{i < t} \x_{t-i}.$ \item Derivative Control: $\uv_t = \gamma (\x_t - \x_{t-1}).$ \end{enumerate}

-The PID controller, named after the nature of the three components that constitute it, specifies three coefficients $\alpha,\beta,\gamma$ to generate a control signal.
-In that sense it is extremely sparse, which from a learning theoretic perspective is a good indication of generalization.
+The PID controller, named after the nature of the three components that make up it, specifies three coefficients $\alpha,\beta,\gamma$ to generate a control signal.
+In that sense, it is extremely sparse, which from a learning-theoretic perspective is a good indication of generalization.

-Indeed, the PID controller is the method of choice for numerous applications in engineering, including control of medical ventilators.
+In fact, the PID controller is the method of choice for numerous engineering applications, including control of medical ventilators.